rapid7/insightconnect-plugins/plugins/threatminer/help.md

 #### AV Report

-This action is used to AV Report.
+This action is used to obtain an AV Report.

 ##### Input